olpotkin/LaneLinesDetector-P1/Evaluation.md

 ####Step 3.
 Apply Gaussian smoothing.

 On this step we need to reduce noises by applying Gaussian blur with kernel size 5 (must be an odd number (3, 5, 7...)).

+Note: cv2.Canny() on Step 4 actually applies Gaussian smoothing internally, but it included here because it's possible to get a different result by applying further smoothing (and it's not a changeable parameter within cv2.Canny()).
 <pre><code>cv2.GaussianBlur(img, (kernel_size, kernel_size), 0)</code></pre>
 * img - input image